molgrum/cspree/README.md

 #### LG
 - Test the LG on povdmm4, does the percentage differ from KTX?
-- Is the blood spawning more on GMAPN?
+- Is the blood spawning more on this mod?

 ### Enhancement
 - Try out every mode, see if you find any flaws or ideas on how to make them better.